-(2) Represents full-year average, except Mar-21 YTD, which represents year-to-date average.
+(2) Represents full-year average, except Jun-21 YTD, which represents year-to-date average.

-(3) For 2007 through 2016, the net interest margin is presented on a non-GAAP basis ("core net interest margin").
-For a reconciliation of the core net interest margin to its equivalent ratio under GAAP for these periods, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Use of Non-GAAP Financial Measures" in the Bank's Annual Reports on Form 10-K for the years ended December 31, 2010 through December 31, 2016 and in the Bank's Registration Statement on Form 10. as amended.
+(3) For 2007 through 2016, the net interest margin is presented on a non-GAAP basis ("core net interest margin") to exclude the effects of purchase accounting and other one time items.
+For a reconciliation of the core net interest margin to its equivalent ratio under GAAP for these periods, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Use of Non-GAAP Financial Measures" in the Bank's Annual Reports on Form 10-K for the years ended December 31, 2010 through December 31, 2016 and in the Bank's Registration Statement on Form 10, as amended.